 How to Contact a Social Worker

-Any member of your healthcare team may contact us on your behalf or you may call the main Social Work office at 613-721-4700, extension 3751.
+Any member of your Healthcare Team may contact us on your behalf, or you may call the main social work office at 613-721-4700, ext.
+3751.